The African School of Regulation (ASR) initiative has been launched by a partnership of leading institutions in energy and climate change

 Professor Abdellatif Zerga, director of PAUWES, added: “ASR will contribute extensively to energy transition as addressed in the Agenda 2063 of the African Union.
 PAUWES will contribute to building and strengthening capacities, support the African Union’s organs and members states in the uptake, localization, and adaptation of ASR outputs towards the provision of reliable, affordable, and sustainable energy for everyone in the African continent.”

-Institutions that have endorsed the ASR’s mission include – the Africa EU Energy Partnership (AEEP), the Africa Europe Foundation, the World Bank’s Energy Sector Management Assistance Programs (ESMAP), Friends of Europe, Sustainable Energy for ALL, and the UN Economic Commission for Africa (UNECA).
+The creation of the ASR is endorsed and supported in different ways by many organizations including – in alphabetic order – the Africa EU Energy Partnership (AEEP), the African Development Bank (AfDB), the Africa Europe Foundation (AEF), the African Minigrids Developers Association (AMDA), the World Bank’s Energy Sector Management Assistance Programs (ESMAP), the French Development Agency (AFD), Friends of Europe, the Global association for the off-grid solar energy industry GOGLA, Power for All, RES4Africa, and Sustainable Energy for All (SE4All).
 They will offer support in the start-up, and consolidation phases of the ASR according to raising needs.

 Vera Songwe, the United Nations Under-Secretary-General and the Executive Secretary of UNECA (Africa’s leading institution focused on generating knowledge and applying policy research in support of accelerated economic diversification and structural transformation) commented on the launching of the ASR initiative: